hl7au/au-fhir-base/pages/_includes/extensions.md

 * [Recorder as a RelatedPerson](StructureDefinition-recorder-related-person.html) - recorder as a related person support as per R4
 * [Condition Recorder](StructureDefinition-recorder.html) - support as per R4
 * [Authoring Practitioner Role](StructureDefinition-author-role.html) - PractitonerRole support as per R4
+* [Encounter Origin Organization](StructureDefinition-encounter-origin-organization.html) - Encounter hospitalization origin as an organisation as per R4
+* [Encounter Destination Organization](StructureDefinition-encounter-destination-organization.html) - Encounter hospitalization destination as an organisation as per R4
+* [Participant Practitioner Role](StructureDefinition-participant-practitionerrole.html) - Participant as PractitionerRole as per R4